humanlayer/humanlayer/docs/getting-started.md

 ### Choose an LLM Client and Write your first tool-calling agent

-You'll need a short python script that defines a function that you want to gate with FunctionLayer, and an agent+prompt that will execute the function.
+You'll need a short python script that defines a function that you want to gate with HumanLayer, and an agent+prompt that will execute the function.
 There are a number of different examples you can start from, including: